Suprit202/Suprit202/README.md

 ###

-<p align="left">I'm Suprit Mohanty from India<br><br>- 🔭 I’m working as developer & coder.<br>- 📚 I'm currently studying for a Bachelor of Technology in Computer Science Engineering<br>- ⚡ In my free time I like watching Netflix and live streams; Sometimes I learn the flute.</p>
+<p align="left">I'm Suprit Mohanty from India<br><br>- 🔭 I’m working as developer & coder.<br>- 📚 I'm currently studying for a Bachelor of Technology in Computer Science Engineering<br>- ⚡ In my free time I like watching Netflix and live streams; Sometimes I learn the flute.<br>- 📩  supritmhnt123@gmail.com</p>

 ###